ietf-wg-cellar/ebml-specification/specification.markdown

 0           | 1            | 00000000111111 | Invalid: A shorter VINT_DATA encoding is available.
 |           | 1            |        1111111 | Invalid: VINT_DATA MUST NOT be set to all 1
 0           | 1            | 00000001111111 | Valid
-Table: Examples of valid and invalid VINTs {#tableVintValidity}
+Table: Examples of valid and invalid Element IDs {#tableElementIDValidity}

 The range and count of VINT_DATA values is determined by the octet length of the VINT.
 Examples of this are provided in [@tableVintRanges].